 The FileHold Server Application runs under a service account model, it has specific permissions, memberships and rights to run the FileHold Server application.
-This tool must be run by a domain administrator who also has access to the SQL databases, the FHInstrumentation tool uses Windows authentication to safeguard the process.
-It depends on the rights of the user running it.
+This tool must be run by a administrator who also has access to the SQL databases.

 - It should have a strong password that complies with your domain security policy.

-- It's password should not expire, nor should the account have the ability to change its own password
+- The password should not expire nor should the account have the ability to change its own password.

 - It must be the DB Owner of all of the databases that are part of FileHold